 Homeschooling Laws, regulations and Requirements in North Dakota

 In North Dakota, it’s compulsory for children aged between 7 years to 16 years to attend school.
-There are two options available for the parents in North Dakota to provide homeschool program legally.
-You can either choose to homeschool following the home education law or you can conduct the program under private school option if you’re a state certified teacher.
+There are two options available for the parents in North Dakota to provide a homeschool program legally.
+You can either choose to homeschool following the home education law or you can conduct the program under private school option if you’re a state-certified teacher.